Parliamentary Electoral Dialogue Spaces

 How to ensure sustainability?

-• Seek possibilities for entering such dialogues roll out into parliamentary sub-legal acts such as rules of procedure or similar.
+• Seek possibilities for integrating the roll-out of such dialogues into parliamentary sub-legal acts, such as rules of procedure or similar legislation.

 COST CENTRES

-• Depending on the level of digitalization/context foreseen the following aspects need to be accounted for when budgeting:
+• Depending on the foreseen level of digitalization/context, the following aspects need to be accounted for when budgeting:

 • Training of the parliamentary staff